On one class of holonomy groups in pseudo-Riemannian geometry

-It is important to notice from the very beginning that $\goth g_L$ is trivial for regular operators $L$.
-Regularity condition in this context is equivalent to one of the following: \begin{itemize} \item the centralizer of $L$ in $\gl(V)$ has minimal possible dimension and is generated by powers of $L$, i.e., operators $\mathrm{Id}, L, L^2, \dots, L^{n-1}$, $n=\dim V$; \item the minimal polynomial of $L$ coincides with the characteristic polynomial; \item to each eigenvalue of $L$ corresponds exactly one Jordan block. \end{itemize} The first of these properties shows that a regular $g$-symmetric operator $L$ may commute with $g$-symmetric operators only.
-This means, in particular, that our Lie algebra $\goth g_L$ (which consists of $g$-skew-symmetric operators!) is trivial.
-Thus, we are interested in singular operators $L$ only.

-The next remark is that without loss of generality we may assume that $L$ has a single eigenvalue $\lambda$ and, moreover, this eigenvalue is zero, so that $L$ is nilpotent.
-This follows immediately from the standard procedure, namely, decomposition of $L$ into $\lambda$-blocks (see Appendix for details).
-The construction presented below is, however, very general and works for any $L$.

-Following Definition~\ref{defBerger}, to verify that $\goth g_L$ is a Berger algebra we need to describe formal curvature tensors $R: \Lambda^2 V \to \goth g_L$ and analyse the subspace in $\goth g_L$ spanned by their images.
-In particular, if we can find just one single formal curvature tensor $R$ such that $\mathrm{Im}\, R = \goth g_L$, then our problem is solved.
+Following Definition~\ref{defBerger}, we need to describe the formal curvature tensors $R: \Lambda^2 V \to \goth g_L$ and analyse the subspace in $\goth g_L$ spanned by their images.
+In particular, if we can find just one single formal curvature tensor $R$ such that $\mathrm{Im}\, R = \goth g_L$, then our goal will be achieved.

 In general, this is a rather difficult problem because the Bianchi identity represents a highly non-trivial system of linear relations.
-However, as was explained in Section \ref{sectional}, in our case we have a very good candidate for this role.
+However, as was explained in Section \ref{sectional}, we have a very good candidate for the role of $R$.

 In what follows, we use the following natural identification of $\Lambda^2 V$ and $\so(g)$: